-People and Planet: A Common Destiny
+People & Planet: A Common Destiny

 Pan-European campaign to mobilize youth citizens and glocal authorities in the fight against climate change